I Think They Call This Love: Reception and performances

-The single received over 10 million views prior to its full release in July, and over 100 million streams since.
+The single received over 10 million views prior to its full release in July, and over 200 million streams across Spotify and YouTube since.
 It was on Spotify's Viral charts in 27+ countries, reaching #4 on the Global Viral 50.
 The song peaked at number 65 on the UK Singles Chart in March 2025.

 Over 100,000 users have used the music of "I Think They Call This Love" in their own TikTok videos.
 In March 2025, Reay's debut single won the "Road to Memphis" competition, where it was chosen from over 33,000 international entries.

 The 1950s vintage style of the song and accompanying music video have some listeners across social media platforms erroneously believe it is an Elvis Presley cover.
 Reay stated that while he finds this flattering and has played into it slightly, he does not think it sounds like Elvis.

-Reay has performed the song numerous times, including during his debut live show at The Deaf Institute in Manchester in December 2024.
+Reay has sung the song live many times since its release, among others during his debut show at The Deaf Institute in Manchester in December 2024.
 He has also performed the song multiple times on Philippine media, including television programs It's Showtime and ASAP and at a live radio bus road show hosted by DNWU (Wish 107.5).

-The single was included in Reay's debut extended play All This To Say I Love You, and upon its release on 27 June 2025, Reay embarked on his sold-out debut headlining tour.
+The single was included in Reay's debut extended play All This To Say I Love You .Upon the release of this EP in the summer of 2025, Reay embarked on his debut headlining tour, performing "I Think They Call This Love" at each of the four shows on the tour.
+Reay also sang "I Think They Call This Love" while opening for Benson Boone's American Heart World Tour in 2025 and 2026.

-Music video and other versions
+Music videos

-An official lyric video for the song was released on July 17, 2024 on YouTube, with an official music video following shortly after on July 25, 2024.
-"The Making Of" and "Behind The Scenes" videos were released respectively on July 21, 2024 and July 31, 2024.
+An official lyric video for the song was released on July 17, 2024, on YouTube, with an official music video following shortly after on July 25, 2024.
+"The Making Of" and "Behind The Scenes" videos were released respectively on July 21, 2024, and July 31, 2024.
 An additional acoustic version was released on 17 September 2024.

 Reay wanted to keep the music video simple to keep the song the focal part.
 As he was independent (unsigned) at the time the music video was created, a lot of it is "homemade" and Reay styled himself.